rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Now, the parent argument in your resolver function can be used to get a message's `userId` which then can be used to retrieve the appropriate user.
+The parent argument in your resolver function can be used to get a message's `userId`, which can then be used to retrieve the appropriate user.

 {{< highlight javascript "hl_lines=5 6" >}}
 const resolvers = {